n8n-io/n8n-docs/docs/workflows/components/nodes.md

 2. Select the trigger you want to use.

     /// note | Choose the correct app event
 	If you select **On App Event**, n8n shows a list of all the supported services.
 This allows you to browse n8n's integrations and trigger a workflow in response to an event in your chosen service.
-However, not all integrations have triggers.
+But, not all integrations have triggers.
 To see which ones you can use as a trigger, select the node.
 If a trigger is available, you'll see it at the top of the available operations list.

 	For example, this is the trigger for Asana: